jackramp-avs/jackramp-web/README.md

 # JackRamp

-JackRamp is a decentralized USD off-ramp solution powered by ZkVM technology, enabling seamless conversion between crypto and USD.
+JackRamp is a decentralized USD off-ramp solution powered by AVS, enabling seamless conversion between crypto and USD.
 The platform features JackUSD and M0 tokens, with M0 serving as the mining token for JackUSD.

 ## 📧 Docs